Three people sitting around a table in a hospital

 • Proficiency in the English language, use of word processing, spreadsheet and database software.

-• Submission of two letters of recommendation and official transcripts.
+• Submission of two letters of recommendation, a resume or CV, and official transcripts.

 Download the guide to the MHA application process (PDF)